 Collecting Social Security and Unemployment

-Full unemployment insurance benefits are available for workers who are collecting social security in most states.
-There are exceptions in some states where the amount of unemployment compensation is offset by some of the social security benefits that are received.
+Full unemployment insurance benefits are available for eligible workers who are collecting social security in most states.
+In the past, there were exceptions in some states where the amount of unemployment compensation was offset by some of the social security benefits that were received.

 Eligibility requirements to qualify for unemployment compensation vary from state to state.
 In most states, you can collect both full unemployment benefits and social security.
-Check for how your benefits could be impacted on your state unemployment website.
+Check with your state unemployment office for details.

 Social Security Offset Law

-In a few states, the amount of unemployment compensation is partially offset by the amount of social security payments that are received.
-In those locations, your unemployment could be reduced by 50% of your social security benefit.
+Previously, in some states, the amount of unemployment compensation was partially offset by the sum of social security payments that were received.
+In those locations, unemployment could have been reduced by 50% of your social security benefit.

-This is called the "offset law" and, in the states where it is in effect, part of social security payments are counted as disqualifying income when calculating unemployment benefits.
+It is called the "offset law" and, in the states where it was in effect, part of social security payments are counted as disqualifying income when calculating unemployment benefits.

-If you are collecting unemployment and receiving social security, check with your State Unemployment Office for information on how your unemployment compensation benefits are impacted.
-You can either look up this information on the office website, call the office, or visit in person.
+If you are collecting unemployment and receiving social security, check with your state unemployment office for information on how your unemployment compensation benefits are impacted.
+It's possible that the income you receive from social security may impact the amount of unemployment you receive.